jesusdaver86/FuerzaGestionApp/README.md

 ## Project Description

-FuerzaGestionApp is a web application designed to streamline operational management, particularly for businesses in the transportation or logistics sector.
-It provides modules for handling passengers, managing vehicle units, and tracking sales, thereby helping to optimize core business processes.
+**FuerzaGestionApp** is a web application designed to streamline operational management, particularly for businesses in the transportation and logistics sectors.
+It provides modules for handling passengers, managing vehicle units, and includes a POA (Plan de Operaciones Anual) for employees.
+This module allows users to view a table displaying the expiration dates of various documents, such as medical certificates, light vehicle certificates, heavy vehicle certificates, and driver's licenses.
+Users can access these documents for download or view them directly in the browser, as they are uploaded within the application.

 ## Technologies Used